-Establishing a global sustainability function at Nikko AM has been critical to setting our sustainability strategy and ensuring that global initiatives are well-coordinated and effectively implemented.
-The global sustainability team aligns local initiatives with the firm’s focus on diversity and inclusion, reducing inequalities, and environment and climate.
+Establishing a global corporate sustainability function at Nikko AM has been critical to setting our sustainability strategy and ensuring that global initiatives are well-coordinated and effectively implemented.
+The global corporate sustainability team aligns local initiatives with the firm’s focus on diversity and inclusion, reducing inequalities, and environment and climate.

 Diversity & Inclusion